WayneM37/Eng-Tur_dictionary/README.md

 """This is simple dictionar.
 When you enter an English word it returns the Turkish \
     translations. İf the entered word is not in our dictionary, it asks to enter\
         the Turkish translation.
-Dict. data is tored in dict_2.json file.
+Dict. data is stored in dict_2.json file.
      """